lukechilds/humanscript/readme.md

 Whether or not the humanscript inferpreter should regenerate a cached humanscript.

 If true the humanscript will be reinferpreted and the cache entry will be replaced with the newly generated code.
+Due to the nondeterministic nature of LLMs each time you reinferpret a humanscript you will get a similar but slightly different output.

 ```shell
 HUMANSCRIPT_REGENERATE="true"